-1.1.1 The subject of the survey carried out in accordance with the present Rules for the Construction and Survey of Fixed Offshore Platforms, further referred to as the Publication are marine units defined in 1.2.1, intended for exploitation and processing of hydrocarbons, floating or positioned temporarily or permanently on the sea bed, or designated for such positioning, further referred to as units or platforms.
+1.1.1 The subject of the survey carried out in accordance with the present Rules for the Construction and Survey of Fixed Offshore Platforms, further referred to as the Publication are marine units defined in 1.2.1 export offshore pipeline systems associated with the units, self-elevating mobile offshore units, intended for exploitation and processing of hydrocarbons, floating or positioned temporarily or permanently on the sea bed, or designated for such positioning, further referred to as units or platforms.
 The subject of survey are also subsea export pipeline systems associated with units positioned on the sea bed.